 The only problem is that most of these resolutions are just a source of disappointment a few weeks or months later when we realize that no real change happened.
 Rather than making New Year’s a monument to ‘false hope’ built on flimsy, ill-conceived resolutions…let’s go for something serious and make those resolutions stick.

 Change is difficult, and thus to get a real change on something of importance to you, work will be required.
 I suggest if this scares you, that you abandon any talk of resolutions and accept life as it is.
 That is certainly okay.

 If change is essential in some area of life, then this is one way of bringing that about.

 Just Pick One.

 If there is a shortcut to getting results, it is a simplification.
-There more resolutions, the more likely you will fail on all of them.
+There are more resolutions, the more likely you will fail on all of them.
 Pick one of importance, and focus your energies on that.

 To pay the price, you must SEE the promise.

 There is a price to be paid when changing habits.
 This is usually in time and energy, and perhaps even an economic price.
 To bring change about, we must have a clear vision of what is promised.
-Thus, visualize the outcome you seek, and do it repeatedly.
+Thus, visualize the outcome you seek and do it repeatedly.
 Do it in the shower.
 Do it eating breakfast.
 Do it in the car.
-Do it while waiting at an appointment.
+Do it while waiting for an appointment.
 Repeatedly see the outcome you want, and make it real today in your mind.
 This will infuse you with motivation.

 List three decisions that guarantee the success of your resolution.

 It is important to now shift your attention to a decision-making model, and (today) make the tough decisions in advance of the tough moments.
 What do I mean by that?